prakhar-malviya-639/Stock_Trading_Platform_Main/README.md

-# 🌐 Zerodha Clone
+# 🌐 Stock_Trading_Platform_Main

-Welcome to **Zerodha Clone**!
+Welcome to **Trading Platform**!
 This repository includes a clone of the popular stock trading platform, built using the MERN stack.

 ---